 - Send a final high school transcript or an official letter (on school’s letterhead) confirming completion of high school requirements;

 - Complete the Financial Aid applications: you are required to complete two different financial aid applications.
-Please make sure that both applications below are complete before May 1.
-The B-CU federal school code is 001467.
+2015‐2016 FAFSvcvcA for Summer 2016 & 2016-2017 FAFSA for Fall semester 2016.
+To be linked directly to the FAFSA website click here.
+Please make sure that both applications are complete before June 3.
+The B-CU federal school code is 001467; and

 Who should attend the BP?

-- Students who may benefit from smaller class sizes and additional tutoring services;
+- Any first-time freshmen who may benefit from smaller class sizes and additional tutoring services.

 How much does it cost to participate in BP?

-Total cost per student would be $3,000.00 (part of which may be funded through financial aid) + an NON-REFUNDABLE enrollment fee of $300
+The 250 Bridge participants would only be required to pay $2,075.00* (part of which may be funded through financial aid) + an NON-REFUNDABLE enrollment commitment fee of $300

 - New student orientation which will begin on June 26th